The Bead Shop

 Students in this GlassRoots collaborative program attend an intensive 8-week course in various crafts at the Penland School of Crafts in Penland, NC, with a focus in clay, textiles, glass and other crafts,as part of this overall 13-week college-bound program.

-By the numbers: Each year, 6 students per year complete the course, and enroll at a local college or University with 9 college credits!
+By the numbers: Each year, 6 students per year complete the course, and enroll at a local college or University with 9 college credits.
+Ten students have enrolled in college; one graduated in May.

-Josh will begin in the Rutgers Newark Honors Program this fall!
+Josh began the Rutgers Newark Honors Program this fall!

 The Glass Volcano Experience